pafable/nomad-poc/README.md

 This project will create an AMI, provision ec2 instances to function as a nomad server and client.
 Finally it will deploy a demo nomad job to the cluster.

+## Prep Work
+Create an System Manager Parameter Store entry in the region you are deploying to.
+This example uses us-east-2.
+Give the parameter the name `nomad-server`.
+Give it a value of `null`, this value will be changed automatically to the correct value during the terraform step.

 ## Create AMI for Nomad Server and Client

 Create a `vars.pkrvars.hcl` in the packer directory and add the following.